-Additionally, colonies from the two thermal regimes also responded specifically to heat stress.
-In particular, 272 genes were over-expressed and 294 were under-expressed only in the NC coralsand 2,082 were over-expressed and 2,311 were under-expressed only in the Om ones when exposed to heat stress.
-Finally, the colonies from both localities displayed antagonistic transcriptomic responses to heat stress for a subset of genes: 24 were over-expressed in Nccoloniesbut under-expressed in Omones,while 22 were under-expressed in Nccoloniesbut over-expressed in the Omones.
+Additionally, colonies from the two localities also responded specifically to heat stress.
+In particular, 272 genes were over-expressed and 294 were under-expressed only in the NC corals, whereas 2,082 were over-expressed and 2,311 were under-expressed only in the Om ones when exposed to heat stress.
+Finally, the colonies from both localities displayed antagonistic transcriptomic responses to heat stress for a small subset of genes (24 over-expressed in NC but under-expressed in Om, and 22 under-expressed in NC but over-expressed in Om).

 Altogether these results revealed a greater transcriptomic response to heat stress in colonies originating from Oman compared to those from New Caledonia (4,393 differentially expressed genes for the Om corals vs. 566 genes for the NC ones).